Consumer Response interim report on CFPB’s credit card complaint data

 1. In cooperation with other federal regulators, the CFPB has taken a phased approach to the scope of its Consumer Response.
 This approach enables the CFPB to staff and build the infrastructure and processes needed to provide a service that is trusted, easy to use, and effective.
 The CFPB will continue to improve the consumer complaint intake processes, enhance automated communication with companies, and ensure the system’s ease-of-use and effectiveness for consumers.
 Until Consumer Response has fully phased in all consumer financial products and services, certain complaints are being referred to other regulators for handling.

-2. The Homeowners HOPE™ Hotline provides distressed homeowners free access to HUD-approved housing counselors to assist with a range of needs such as financial counseling, budget management, options for loan modifications, and options for exiting the home.
+2. The Homeowners HOPE™ Hotline provides distressed homeowners free access to HUD-approved housing counseling agencies to assist with a range of needs such as financial counseling, budget management, options for loan modifications, and options for exiting the home.
 The Department of Veterans Affairs provides servicemembers and veterans with one-on-one assistance to help them avoid foreclosure.